getodk/docs/docs/collect-offline-maps.rst

 #. :ref:`Prepare your MBTiles <getting-map-tiles>` files.
 #.
 Send the MBTiles files to the devices you want to use them on.
 You could use a file sharing service like Google Drive, send device-to-device with `Quick Share <https://support.google.com/android/answer/9286773?hl=en>`_, or send with a service like WhatsApp or email.
 #.
-Download the MBTiles file to the device (for Google Drive, you could skip this step and import directly in the next step).
+Download the MBTiles file to the device (for Google Drive, skip this step and import directly in the next step).
 #.
 Go to Collect's :ref:`offline layer settings <reference-layer-settings>` and add your files from the device storage or from Google Drive.
 #.
 Select the offline layer to use.
 #.
 See the offline layer in a :ref:`geopoint <geopoint-maps>`, :ref:`geotrace <geotrace-widget>`, or :ref:`geoshape <geoshape-widget>` question.

    .. note::

       If you don't see your expected offline layer, try zooming in and out.
-If you need to see your offline layer at different zoom levels, try using the Mapbox basemap source because it allows zooming beyond the specified range (with loss of quality).
+If you need to see your offline layer at different zoom levels, try using the Mapbox basemap source because it will allow you to zoom beyond the zoom level that the offline layer defines (with loss of quality).

 While viewing the map, you can change the selected offline layer or import more layers using the button that looks like a stack of layers (:fa:`layer-group`).